Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/docs/data_catalog.md

-Got it 👍🏽 — you want me to create a **Data Product Catalog (Data Dictionary)** for your **Gold Layer** based on the SQL you shared, in the same structured format as your example.
-I’ll follow your requested style (overview → purpose → columns with descriptions, datatypes, and business meaning).

-Here’s the full catalog:

----

-# 📘 Data Dictionary for Gold Layer
+# Data Dictionary for Gold Layer

 ## Overview

 The **Gold Layer** is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables** and **fact tables** that capture core sales order management business processes: customer, product, store, sales rep, orders, shipments, and inventory.
+It consists of **dimension tables** and **fact tables** that capture sales order management business processes: customer, product, store, sales rep, orders, shipments, and inventory.

 ---